jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/Python cheat sheet.md

 # General

 - comments use `#`
-- variables are named using snake_case
+- variables and functions are named using snake_case
 - variables are declared by assignment
 - declare multiple variables at once: